 Ready or not!
 Here it comes!
 Winter is on its way!
 If you live in the Midwest, it is time to winterize your house and stock up your pantry.
 It is also time to bring in any plants that were taken outside for the summer.
 There was a radio talk show host in the late 90’s who had a rant titled, “Houseplants are HOUSEplants!
 They are supposed to stay in the house!”
 But for those of us who have sentimental plants that are precious but large, taking the plant outside is a necessity in the summer.
+Those with greenhouses, the Winter period also brings with it darkness so it may be worth considering the benefits of a light deprivation greenhouse tarp for year-round growing.

 If you are in the habit of taking houseplants out for the summer, here are the best ways to assure that you don’t bring problems back into your house along with your plants: